chel-007/chel.github.io/_posts/games/2020-09-21-vr quality headset not oculus go or gear vr.md

 ---
 layout: post-blog
 author: Chel
-title: 15+ Quality VR Headsets that are not Oculus Go, Gear VR or Daydream
+title: 15+ Quality and Affordable VR Headsets that you can Purchase right Now (Almost Just like the Oculus Go)
-seo: vr headsets oculus quest oculus go gear vr vr games new vr mobile vr android vr games 2020 vr headset nitendo switch ve headset for android oculus go samsung gear vr
+seo: cheap vr headsets 2020 vr headset on amazon vr headsets oculus quest oculus go gear vr vr games new vr mobile vr android vr games 2020 vr headset nitendo switch ve headset for android oculus go samsung gear vr
 description: Virtual reality headsets are only as good as the experiences they offer.
 If that statement's true, why do the gaming community debate tirelesssly over the Oculus Rift and HTC Vive HMDs.
 Starting today this shouldn't be the case for you, there are dozens of VR headsets looking to offer you great quality and experience without first cashing out on you.
 Wanna find out?
 img-src: ../assets\images\Blog\vrgames_notoculus
 ---

 "Virtual reality headsets are only as good as the experiences they offer".
-If that statement's true, why do the gaming community debate tirelesssly over the Oculus Rift and HTC Vive HMDs.
+If that statement reads true, why do the gaming community debate tirelesssly over the Oculus Rift and HTC Vive HMDs.
 Starting today this shouldn't be the case for you, there are dozens of VR headsets looking to offer you great quality and experience without first cashing out on you.
 Wanna find out?

 <h3>Overview</h3>

 * Introduction
 * Main targets of this article
 * What should you get from a VR headset
 * Quality Headsets to Buy that are not Oculus, HTC, Valve Index or PSVR.

 There's much ongoing debate in the gaming community about which VR headset is the best among others.
 There are thousands of reviews by people looking to change your opinion on which headset to buy, although they do this with a good cause in mind.
 In reality, this only strenthens the arguments people have and causes much confusion for people like you, and earlier on - me.